itsmartinwho/foresight-cdss-mvp/docs/modal-drag-minimize-guide.md

 This guide covers the implementation and usage of the draggable and minimizable modal system in the Foresight CDSS application.

+> **Note**: The draggable and minimizable modal functionality is now fully implemented and working.
+Visit `/demo/modal-test` to see it in action.

 ## Overview

 The modal system enhances user productivity by allowing modals to be: